themosis/documentation/configuration.md

 * **supports**: Equivalent to the [add\_theme\_support()](http://codex.wordpress.org/Function_Reference/add_theme_support) function.

 * **templates**: Handles the custom page template system of the framework.
-Define your templates inside this file by providing a `key` name only.
+Define your templates inside this file by providing a `key` or `key/value` pairs.

-> Details on how to modify those configurations are explained inside each file.
+> Details on how to modify and use those configurations are explained inside each file.